Cannabis Flowering Stage Week By Week, The Flowering cycle is the third major cycle after the Germination and Vegetative cycle.

 The flowering cycle of a Cannabis plant is very similar to that of any other plant and herb.

-How long does the flowering cycle last?
+How long does the cannabis flowering stage last?

 The Flowering cycle of a Cannabis plant can take between 6-24 weeks depending on the individual strain.

-When does the flowering cycle start?
+When does the cannabis flowering cycle start?